About Ontario’s Health Care Plan (OHIP)

 When Are You Covered By Your OHIP After You Successfully Apply?

-If you intend live in Canada in Ontario, you can check out more details about the process, application and other details about the OHIP at the Ministry of Ontario Health
+If you intend to live in Ontario, you can check out more details about the process, application and other details about the OHIP at the Ministry of Ontario Health